 You can display categories in your posts …

-(Categories display in your posts)
+(Categories display on your posts)

 (Managing your categories is important)

-(Using a drop down category menu)
+(Using a dropdown category menu)

-(Selecting a category from the drop-down menu)
+(Select a category from the drop menu)

-Post Categories – Useful Tips
+WordPress Categories – Useful Tips

 WordPress Post Categories – Sorting Features